 Editor’s Note: Sometimes I find checklists valuable to keep and refer back to regularly.
 In the stress of everyday work, it’s easy to forget the big picture, and therefore go off track, to your later regret.
 John Bird reminds us of some valuable points about making sure that the research we do aids the critical mission of the companies we work for.
 If we can check those things off, we have a better chance of a prosperous future.

 Machines taking over jobs.
-Budgets shrinking and demands increasing.
+Budgets shrinking and demands increase.
 Data becoming more accessible (and not just to data scientists).
 As introverted market researchers, all these realities can have us biting our nails in the corner.
 The very things that are shifting the space can also allow us to claim a spot at the table.
 How?
-With a few simple, common sense steps, we can move toward proving our value as insights professionals.
+With a few simple, common-sense steps, we can move toward proving our value as insights professionals.

 1. Must have better, faster and cheaper.

 The same technology that some believe may be threatening our value, and replacing us, also lets us deliver on demands for accuracy and quick turnarounds.
 Make sure you find the sweet spot between applying your expertise and applying technology that lets you access and analyze your data in near real-time.
 By providing readily updated – and accessible – insights to inform key executive decisions, your work becomes an essential part of day-to-day decisive action-taking.

 2. Don’t deliver doorstops – be a good storyteller.

 Asking stakeholders to flip through a PowerPoint in a binder is rarely the best way to showcase your work.
 Make sure you have the right tools in place so that, when presenting your findings and recommendations, they are aesthetically pleasing and crystal clear.
 Tailored reports, and the flexibility to dig into the data in different ways to serve different people and different purposes can go a long way in making you invaluable.

 3. Be curious – don’t do an awesome job answering the wrong question.